 Programmers use SQL to query and edit the data stored in their databases.
 SQL is a staple in data science and data analysis, as data professionals use it to extract data from a database before analyzing it with Python or R. It's also incredibly versatile, with its syntax for basic queries being similar to other relational databases like MySQL, PostgreSQL, and SQLite.

-In addition to the three listed above, there are other lesser-known programming languages used by data scientists.
+In addition to the three listed above, there are other lesser-known programming languages used by Data Scientists.
 If you're interested in data science for business or healthcare, you might want to learn SAS.
 If you're more interested in math or science, Julia or MATLAB might be a better fit.

 The languages you'll use are largely determined by your goals as a data science professional.
 To help you find the best one for you, we've put together this list of data science languages and their many applications.
+And if you're ready to jump into the languages listed above, check out the courses below:

 Data science skills

 Knowing how to code is only half the battle.
-Data scientists also need to collect, organize, and manipulate data, use it to find solutions, and convey their solutions in an easily comprehensible way.
+Data Scientists also need to collect, organize, and manipulate data, use it to find solutions, and convey their solutions in an easily comprehensible way.

 Turning huge amounts of raw data into something useful can be difficult.
 Before getting started, you'll need to know what problems you can solve using data and what types of data you'll need to solve them.